 I got my law degree from NYU in 1993, and was honored there to be elected to Law Review.
 My undergraduate degree in history I received from Northwestern University, where I participated in intercollegiate debate.
-After law school, I worked at the litigation department at a fine and large law firm, Weil, Gotshal and Manges, LLP, where I won an award and publicity for my Pro Bono work.
-Then, yearning for more, I left Weil and saw the other side of the legal world at the Legal Aid Society, where I made frequent appearances before Judge Judith Scheindlin, aka "Judge Judy."
+After law school, I worked at the litigation department at a fine, large law firm, Weil, Gotshal and Manges, LLP, where I won an award and publicity for my Pro Bono work.
+Then, yearning for something different, I left Weil and saw the other side of life at the Legal Aid Society, where I made frequent appearances before Judge Judith Scheindlin, aka "Judge Judy."
 She didn't hate me, but was never pleasant; after she left the bench, I got her reversed on appeal.
 Matter of Efrain R., 228 A.D.2d 303 (First Dept.1996).
-Mostly owing to my curiosity and desire for freedom, after a stint at Legal Aid, I struck out on my own, and I have never (well, rarely) looked back.
+Mostly owing to my curiosity and desire for freedom, after my stint at Legal Aid, I struck out on my own, and I have never (well, rarely) looked back.

 Gregory Antollino, Esq.

 Most cases – mine or any other lawyer’s – settle, but I crave a case that I can take to trial and to get the best settlement, I think about how a jury would perceive my client and the evidence and imagine myself giving a closing argument, developing a narrative, and learning to love the case.
 In the last fifteen years, I have had two hung juries, but of the cases that did not settle and went to verdict, every jury that I have appeared before that has rendered a decision has given my client more than what he or she expected.